-Noninvasive assay monitored treatment response in patients with metastatic prostate cancerOctober 23rd, 2012 in Cancer /
+Noninvasive assay monitored treatment response in patients with metastatic prostate cancerOctober 23, 2012 in Medicine & Health / Cancer

 Deciding the ideal treatment for patients with metastatic prostate cancer that stops responding to initial therapy could be guided by certain analyses of cancer cells isolated from the patients' blood, according to data published in Cancer Discovery, a journal of the American Association for Cancer Research.